mwaskom/PyROI/doc/source/freesurfer_ref.rst

 This means that you will not be able to use the Destrieux parcellation (which defines both gyral and sulcul regions) if you processed your T1s with a Freesurfer version older than 4.5.
-See Mike Waskom for a standalone program that will automate the creation of the 2009 parcellation for older datasets.
+See the gen_2009_parc command-line program (which is accessible once you've sourced the PyROI environment) for the creation of this parcellation in older datasets.

 If you are going to be sharing a dataset with other users of PyROI (ie, you have the same basepath in your config files), it is advisable